 Sweden Job Interview Tips

 Work in abroad sounds like an adventure to many people.
-However, a job search in Sweden requires more than just the obvious Sweden CV writing and translation.
+However, a job search in Sweden requires more than just the obvious Sweden CV with Sweden cover letter writing and translation.
 You need to pass the Sweden job interview.
 You will face issues that probably did not even cross your mind when you start planning to go for jobs in Sweden.

 Do not misjudge the impact a Sweden job interview can have on the result of your adventure!
 For example, you will experience the different immigration rules and practices, job application procedures, the selection trends and the management culture.